Chunichi Shimbun

 The Chunichi Shimbun (中日新聞, Chūnichi Shinbun) is a Japanese daily "broadsheet" newspaper published in mostly Aichi Prefecture and neighboring regions by Based in Nagoya, one of the three major Japanese metropolitan areas, it boasts the third highest circulation after the group newspapers the Yomiuri Shimbun and The Asahi Shimbun.
 Even the Chunichi Shimbun alone exceeds the number of copies of the Sankei Shimbun.
 The newspaper is dominant in its region, with a market penetration approaching 60 percent of the population of Aichi Prefecture.
 The Chunichi Shimbun group also publishes the Tokyo Shimbun, the Chunichi Sports, and the Tokyo Chunichi Sports newspapers.
 While each newspaper maintains independent leadership and is considered a "separate" paper, the group's combined circulation in 2024 was 2,274,583, ranking third in Japan behind the Yomiuri Shimbun and the Asahi Shimbun.

 The Chunichi Shimbun is Japan's second largest leftist newspaper.
 It is positioned as a representative newspaper of Nagoya.

 It is also the owner of the Chunichi Dragons baseball team.

 History

-The newspaper was formerly known as Nagoya Shimbun.
-From 1936 to 1940 it owned the Japanese Baseball League team Nagoya Kinko.
-The paper acquired the Chubu Nihon (now Chunichi Dragons) in 1946.
+The newspaper replaces the Nagoya Shimbun.
+In 1942, the Shin Aichi and the Nagoya Shimbun amalgamated to become the Chubu Nippon Shimbun.
+In 1936, the Nagoya Shimbun financed the Nagoya Golden Dolphins.
+The paper acquired the team now called the Chunichi Dragons in 1946.